Six Questions With Brynn Elliott

 What do you find to be your greatest struggle when it comes to the music business?

 I think its a question of authenticity.
-I never want to be too comfortable with the songs I’m writing or with anything I put at there.
+I never want to be too comfortable with the songs I’m writing or with anything I put in there.
 I have to make sure that what I sing and how I make it is absolutely true to myself and where I am at creatively.
 And sometimes, where I am at is really just embracing the fact that I love making pop music!

 If you could only play ONE of your songs for the rest of your career, which one would it be?

 It would be my song “Might Not Like Me.”
 My whole life I have struggled with living in a state of fear about what other people think of me.
-And this song really is a reminder to myself to not live in that fear anymore, so in more ways than one it is empowering to me.
+And this song really is a reminder to myself to not live in that fear anymore, so in more ways, than one it is empowering to me.
 I would feel grateful to be able to sing it for the rest of my life.

 Instead of sharing that track, I wanted to share this new acoustic track (“Psycho Stupid Crazy”) Brynn Elliott recorded in Boston: